Workplace Stress: how to manage it

 It’s inevitable that most people, at some point in their career, will feel stressed or under pressure at work.
 Some people thrive under these conditions, but for others it is far from the ideal working environment.
 We all spend a significant portion of our lives at our workplace and it should be a healthy and comfortable environment.

-Managing stress in the workplace is incredibly important for physical and mental health, so in recognition of National Stress Awareness day, we’ve highlighted a few things you can do to look after yourself when things get stressful.
+Managing stress in the workplace is incredibly important for physical and mental health, so we’ve highlighted a few things you can do to look after yourself when things get stressful.

 Understanding your stress factors